pulumi/docs/content/docs/guides/crosswalk/aws/elb.md

 For more advanced cases, you will most likely want to use [EC2 Auto Scaling]( https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html), rather than hard-coding the number of and placement of VMs.
-Please refer to the API docs for [LaunchConfiguration]({{< relref "/docs/reference/pkg/aws/ec2/launchconfiguration" >}}) and [AutoScalingGroup]({{< relref "/docs/reference/pkg/aws/autoscaling/group" >}}) for details on how to do so.
+Refer to the API docs for [LaunchConfiguration]({{< relref "/docs/reference/pkg/aws/ec2/launchconfiguration" >}}) and [AutoScalingGroup]({{< relref "/docs/reference/pkg/aws/autoscaling/group" >}}) for details on how to do so.